Yoav666s/dnd-wiki/collections/_drafts/subclass/mischievous-apprentice.md

 At 9th level, choose a second cantrip to specialize in.
 Your [[mischievous incantations]] gain additional benefits:

 ## Deceitful Dash
-At 9th level, if you're specialized in the [[deceitful maneuver]] cantrip, you are able to move at normal speed without breaking the effects of this spell.
+At 9th level, if you're specialized in the [[mirage]] cantrip, you are able to move at normal speed without breaking the effects of this spell.

 ## Pitch
 At 9th level, if you're specialized in the [[fling]] cantrip, its damage die is replaced for you with 1d12 instead of 1d8.